lread/clj-http-lite/README.md

 - Instead of Apache HttpClient, clj-http-lite uses HttpURLConnection
 - No automatic JSON decoding for response bodies
+- No automatic request body encoding beyond charset and url encoding of form params
 - No cookie support
 - No multipart form uploads
 - No persistent connection support
+- Fewer options
 - namespace rename clj-http.* -> clj-http.lite.*

+Like its namesake, clj-http-lite is light and simple, but ping us if there is some clj-http feature you'd like to see in clj-http-lite.
+We can discuss.
 ## History

 - Sep 2011 - [dakrone/clj-http](https://github.com/dakrone/clj-http) created (and is still actively maintained)